 - Schedule a time.
 One of the benefits of ringless voicemail is that it can be delivered at any time without disturbing the recipients.
 However, scheduling is still important as you want to be sure that people listen to your message in a timely fashion.
 Consider when your audience is most likely to be checking their emails, whether this is on a lunch break or at another time throughout the day, and schedule voicemail delivery prior to those times throughout the day.

 - Track your results.
 Once your campaign has launched, keep up with ongoing results and make adjustments as necessary.
 This is particularly important when ringless voicemail is a part of a multifaceted outreach campaign.

 Avoiding Common Pitfalls

-When setting up your campaign, there are few best practices that can help you to avoid the most common mistakes people make when sending messages straight to voicemail.
-Here are the major issues you’ll want to be aware of as you set up your own campaigns:
+When setting up your campaign, there are a few best practices that can help you to avoid the most common mistakes people make when sending messages straight to voicemail.
+Here are the major issues you’ll want to be aware of as you set up your own campaigns.

 Little or No Targeting

 Because ringless voicemail works best when perceived as a direct message versus a scripted “blast”, it helps to target your audience in a way that lets you leave a custom message that will apply to everyone in the group.
 More generalized messaging may be perceived as telemarketing spam and will not get the same level of engagement.

 Vague or unclear messages don’t generate results.
 Make sure the recipient understands why they are receiving the message, who you are, and be very specific about the action that you want them to take.
 This can be as simple as requesting a callback, so long as the listener understands why they need to call you back.